amysimmons/rxjs-learning/README.md

 combineLatest takes two streams as inputs, and whenever either stream emits a value, it joins the two most recently emitted values from both streams and outputs the values.

+If one of the streams hasn't emitted anything, combineLatest() cannot produce a value on the output stream.

+This is why in the who to follow example, we simulated a button click on start up with startWith('startup, click')

+### Notes from [Creating and Subscribing to Simple Observable Sequences][3]

+**Cold vs Hot Observables**

+Cold observables:

+- start running upon subscription, i.e., the observable sequence only starts pushing values to the observers when Subscribe is called.
+- values are not shared among subscribers

+Hot observables:

+- produce values even before a subscription is active, eg mouse move events or stock tickers
+- When an observer subscribes to a hot observable sequence, it will get all values in the stream that are emitted after it subscribes
+- The hot observable sequence is shared among all subscribers

+Hot observables replayed: